 Emily is passionate about science communication, and, in her free time, writes and illustrates children’s stories.

 If you or a family member have mitochondrial disease, you may benefit from genetic counseling.
 What is genetic counseling?
-Genetic counseling gives you information about your risks of inheriting ...
+Genetic counseling gives you information about your risks of inheriting or ...
 Read more

 Being diagnosed with a genetic condition like mitochondrial disease can be challenging and frightening, and you may be wondering whether your disease will affect your lifespan.
-Does mitochondrial disease ...
+Does mitochondrial disease affect ...
 Read more

 Mitochondria are the “powerhouses” of a cell, producing most of the energy that cells need to function.
-In mitochondrial disease, of which there are many types, these cellular compartments cannot function ...
+In mitochondrial disease, of which there are many types, these cellular compartments cannot function properly. ...
 Read more

 Mitochondrial disease is a rare genetic disorder in which mitochondria cannot produce enough energy for a cell to work as it should.
 What are mitochondria?
-Mitochondria are small compartments ...
+Mitochondria are small compartments that ...
 Read more